uosofkho/aaa/README.md

 ### Usage

-The web panel supports daily traffic notifications, panel login reminders, and other functions through the Telegram Bot.
+The web panel supports daily traffic, panel login and other notification and functions through the Telegram Bot.
 To use the bot, you need to follow the specific tutorial.
-Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel background, including:
+Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel, including:

 - Tg robot Token
 - Tg robot ChatId